What is kava?

 Kava originates from eight different South Pacific Islands: Hawaii, Tonga, Vanuatu, Fiji, Samoa, Papua New Guinea, Micronesia, and French Polynesia.
 The different climates, soil conditions, and mineral compounds make kava from each of these places different.
 The origin, or where it comes from, is often considered the best way to categorize kava.

-Each of these origins has a different cultivar for its kava plants.
-A strain is a slight genetic variation within a species.
-These variations make each strain unique and have slightly different effects.
+Each of these origins has a slightly different type of kava plant.
+A cultivar is a slight genetic variation within a species.
+These variations make each cultivar unique and have slightly different effects.

 The active ingredient in kava